 Here are my highly subjective thoughts:

 1. This is truly an international city.
 That term is probably applied too often, but it definitely fits Hong Kong.
-By international I mean there are people from all over the world who appear to be living here comfortably and who influence its culture.
+By international I mean there are people from all over the world living here and who influence its culture.
 If I had to name the top three most international cities, I would say New York (America), London (Europe) and Hong Kong (Asia).
 Hong Kong just feels way more international than Shanghai or Beijing.

 2. This city is more orderly than any mainland city.
 It is clean and efficient.
 Things just work.
 Service is with a smile.
 The taxi drivers are polite and they know where they are going.
 Its public transportation is as clean and efficient as any in the world.
 Hong Kong feels accomplished while Shanghai and Beijing feel like they are still striving.
 At one point, Steve told me some of his friends from Shanghai like coming to Hong Kong for three to four days just to get away from the chaos/stress of Shanghai.
 Steve said he understands why.